 Your Daily Guide to Practicing Self-Care

 When is the last time you relaxed for 30 minutes to relax or enjoy your favorite hobby?
-The truth is, we tend to put our personal needs (and wants) to the side for others.
+The truth is, we tend to put our personal needs (and wants) last.
 While the sentiment is coming from a good place, the reality is when you are not caring for yourself, you’re not able to give your best to others.

 Self-care is as straightforward as it sounds: engaging in activities that improve your physical fitness or nurture your mental and emotional well-being.
 The beauty of self-care is in its simplicity—little actions can go a long way.
 The best part – the act can be small and have a big impact.
 By carving out a tiny bit of time each day for yourself, you can create a positive habit and improve your overall well-being for the rest of your life.
-There are plenty of self-care worksheets out there to help you figure out what actions you’ll benefit the most from, here are some basic ways to get started:
+Here are some basic ways to get started:

 - Physical Self-Care: These are activities that promote the health and maintenance of your body, keeping you fit and protecting you from disease.

 Small Step: Catch some rays for 15 to 30 minutes.
 Factors like your skin pigmentation and where you live can make you deficient in vitamin D, leading to an increased risk for certain diseases and feelings of depression.
 Make sure you go outside in the sunlight for a brief period every day to help boost your levels.
 As a bonus, walking is a great stress reliever and great for your health.